G-U-N/Phased-Consistency-Model/README.md

 For a better comparison, we also implement a baseline, which we termed as simpleCTM.
-We adapt the high-level idea of CTM from the k-diffusion framework into the DDPM framework with stable diffusions, and compare its performance. when trained with the same resource as that of our models.
-Our method achieves significant superior performance.
+We adapt the high-level idea of CTM from the k-diffusion framework into the DDPM framework with stable diffusion, and compare its performance.
+When trained with the same resource, our method achieves significant superior performance.

-We recommend the authors to read our technical paper for better understanding about the work.